Is it possible to upload files to Google Drive via FTP?

 To get files uploaded to Google Drive via FTP automatically, you can turn to a professional tool, like CBackup.
 CBackup is a free cloud backup tool, which supports protocols, including FTP/SFTP, and cloud storage services, like Google Drive, OneDrive, Dropbox, and so on.

-CBackup allows you to connect Google Drive to FTP and backup/sync files from FTP to Google Drive with simple clicks.
-Thus, you don’t need to download and reupload data cumbersomely.
+CBackup allows you to connect Google Drive to FTP and backup/sync FTP to Google Drive with simple clicks.
+Thus, you don’t need to download and re-upload data cumbersomely.
 If you need to transfer files from cloud to cloud, like transferring Google Drive to OneDrive, CBackup can work as a data migration tool as well.

-Following is the step-by-step guide to uploading documents to Google Drive via FTP with CBackup:
+Sometimes you may ask if you can use Google Drive as FTP server.
+Following is the step-by-step guide to complete Google Drive upload via FTP with CBackup:

 Step 1.
 Sign up for a CBackup account, and log in to it.

 Step 2.
 Navigate to the My Storage section on the left panel, click on Add Cloud.
 Select the FTP/SFTP button and hit Add on the pop-up Add Cloud screen.

 Step 3.
 Populate the address, port, user name, and password of your FTP server, and hit OK.
 Then, repeat the cloud-adding step to select Google Drive, and follow on-screen instructions to allow CBackup to access your Drive files.